 As well as meeting the category definition of "Workplace" the Trust will also use its discretion to determine whether an applicant is aligned with the values of Eco Choice Aotearoa.
-For instance, an organisation whose primary business inflicts unnecessary environmental or social harm, will not be granted a license.
+For instance, an organisation whose primary business inflicts unnecessary environmental or social harm, will not be granted a license by the Trust.